 Scientific information will only have value for decision makers if it is relevant, credible, and legitimate.
 While relevancy is more straightforward to address given general agreement on critical issues, addressing credibility and legitimacy can be challenging given the broad range of perspectives and the historical lack of trust amongst some players involved in science and policy issues.
 For example, the South Florida Ecosystem Restoration Task Force coordinates stakeholder participation in a variety of venues, like the Water Resources Advisory Commission.
-The South Florida Ecosystem Restoration jointly among agencies and stakeholders.
+The South Florida Ecosystem Restoration Working Group meets every three months to discuss science programming and coordination jointly among agencies and stakeholders.
 The integration of agency managers and stakeholders in these groups ensures that agencies hear and respond to stakeholder perspectives, and allows stakeholders to participate in the framing and prioritization of science that may affect their interests.
 The importance of this sort of stakeholder engagement as a tool to foster legitimacy and social capital cannot be overstated.